AlfredoRoca/alfredoroca.github.com/_posts/Linux & system prep/2015-08-05-New-server-in-DreamHost.md

     semanage port -a -t ssh_port_t -p tcp PORTNUMBER

 ### SSH keys for developer
-    ssh-key-gen -C "dev email"
+    ssh-keygen -C "dev email"
     ssh-copy-id dev@your_server_ip

 ### SSH keys for developer for deployment
-    ssh-key-gen -C "dev email"   -> if there is no key pair in .ssh ssh-add -L (or cat id_rsa.pub)
+    ssh-keygen -C "dev email"   -> if there is no key pair in .ssh ssh-add -L (or cat id_rsa.pub)
     copy and add the pubkey to authorization_keys of deployer user name in remote server